 - Garlic.
 Garlic contributes a savory and aromatic element, enhancing the overall flavor profile of the dressing.

-- Honey or maple syrup (optional).
-These natural sweeteners can be added to balance the acidity of the vinegar and provide a touch of sweetness, if desired.
+- Maple syrup (optional).
+Natural sweeteners can be added to balance the acidity of the vinegar and provide a touch of sweetness, if desired.

 How to make balsamic vinaigrette